zeux/zeux.github.io/_posts/2026-04-30-quantizing-tangent-frames.md

 # Quaternion encoding

 Because the TBN is an orthonormal basis, we can represent it in any way that a rotation matrix can be represented; in particular, quaternions are a very useful representation.
 Crytek published [Spherical Skinning with Dual-Quaternions and QTangents](https://pdfs.semanticscholar.org/73b6/fa8f3ab6348975c3715c2f2d152f6b5c5296.pdf) that presents the method, where a quaternion is constructed from the matrix and can also optionally carry the orientation sign, if it's flipped into a canonical form with `w > 0`[^4].
-After decoding the quaternion, we can reconstruct `w` with `sqrt` and then reconstruct the original vectors using a [quaternion-to-matrix formula](https://www.johndcook.com/blog/2025/05/07/quaternions-and-rotation-matrices/).
+After decoding the quaternion, we can reconstruct the original vectors using a [quaternion-to-matrix formula](https://www.johndcook.com/blog/2025/05/07/quaternions-and-rotation-matrices/).

 > In practice T and N may not be orthogonal, so it is valuable to orthogonalize the frame first: subtract `dot(N, T) * N` from the tangent, renormalize it, and reconstruct the bitangent.
 This makes sure the normal is preserved by the quaternion encoding even though the tangent direction changes during orthogonalization.